Rhondda Cynon Taf County Borough Council: Leadership

-Party with majority control in bold.
+Composition

+Following the 2022 election and subsequent by-elections and changes of allegiance up to July 2025, the composition of the council was:

+Three of the independent councillors sit together as the 'RCT Independent Group', another three form the 'Independent Group', and one is not aligned to a group.
+The next election is due in 2027.

 Elections

 Since 2012, elections take place every five years.

 Party with the most elected councillors in bold.
 Coalition agreements in notes column.

 Premises

+The council is based at the Llys Cadwyn development on Taff Street in the centre of Pontypridd.
+The complex was built in 2020, comprising a library, council customer contact point, café, leisure facilities and offices.
+The offices were initially marketed for rent, with some being taken up, notably by Transport for Wales.
+In 2023 the council decided to move its council chamber and principal offices into some of the remaining vacant office space at 2 Llys Cadwyn, moving into the building in early 2024.

-The council is based at The Pavilions, a group of 1990s office buildings at the Cambrian Industrial Park in the community of Cwm Clydach on the outskirts of Tonypandy in the Rhondda, which is the largest urban area in the borough.
+The council was previously based at The Pavilions, a group of 1990s office buildings at the Cambrian Industrial Park in the community of Cwm Clydach on the outskirts of Tonypandy in the Rhondda, which is the largest urban area in the borough.
 When the council was created it inherited the offices of the three former district councils, being Rock Grounds on High Street in Aberdare from Cynon Valley, the Municipal Offices on Llewellyn Street in Pentre from Rhondda, and the Municipal Buildings on Gelliwastad Road in Pontypridd from Taff-Ely.
 In the period leading up to the creation of the new authority there was some debate about where the new council should be based, with Plaid Cymru leading a campaign for Pontypridd to be the headquarters, but Labour preferring a location in the Rhondda.
 The recently built site at The Pavilions was secured for the new council in 1995.
 The older offices at Aberdare and Pontypridd continue to be used by the council as secondary offices, whilst the Pentre building has been sold.
+The Pavilions is earmarked to become a new special school for the area.